torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 what's basically the largest, most uncomfortable open office.

 A change of clothes.
 Especially socks.
-For some reason there's nothing worse (imo) than wearing the same pair of socks for too long.
+For some reason there's nothing worse than wearing the same pair of socks for too long.

 Warm jackets.
 I don't know why, but hackathons always get super cold.
 Maybe they pump the AC.
 Maybe it just gets really cold at 4am.
 I